Skip to content

 Config area Reason

-Listener addresses (ingress.listen, pull_api.listen, admin_api.listen) Socket rebind
+Listener addresses (ingress.listen, pull_api.listen, pull_api.grpc_listen, admin_api.listen) Socket rebind

 Listener TLS (tls { ... } on any listener) TLS config baked at startup